 The restaurant, in which Carrie catalogues her sexual track record, was the Dome in Wellington Street, Covent Garden (it’s now the Cafe Rouge).

 Charles hares off to meet his brother at the entrance to the old National Film Theatre, now the BFI Southbank on the South Bank (tube: Waterloo, Northern and Bakerloo Lines) – showcase for the British Film Institute.
 It’s on the terrace of the South Bank that Charles explains to Carrie about David Cassidy and the Partridge Family.

-Carrie tries on wedding dresses at Albrissi, an interior design service at 1 Sloane Square – actually at the start of Cliveden Place by Sloane Square.
+Carrie tries on wedding dresses at what is actually interior design service Albrissi, 1 Sloane Square – at the start of Cliveden Place by Sloane Square.

-Wedding No. 3, with Carrie marrying the ‘stiff in the skirt’ at the chapel of ‘Glenthrist Castle, Perthshire’, was filmed in Surrey at Albury Park Mansion, just southeast of Guildford, which has been converted into luxury apartments.
+Wedding No. 3, with Carrie marrying the ‘stiff in the skirt’ at the chapel of ‘Glenthrist Castle, Perthshire’, was filmed in Albury Park Mansion, just southeast of Guildford, which has been converted into private luxury apartments.

 A lot of people seemed to think that the funeral of Gareth (Simon Callow) took place in South Wales, all looming steelworks and the ‘Severn Bridge’, but it’s actually Essex.
 The church is the tiny St Clement, West Thurrock, Essex.

 This ‘redundant’ church – stranded in the wastes of an industrial estate – was restored by soap giants Procter and Gamble (whose giant formless grey cube overshadows it) in 1987 as part of the company’s 150th anniversary.
 It’s a nature reserve and pretty fiddly to get to.